ppgco/android-sdk/README.md

 ## Requirements

 - minSdkVersion: 21
-- configured google mobile services in project
+- configured GMS or HMS in project

 ## Instalation